REMIX: Efficient Range Query for LSM-trees: RemixDB

-If a sequence of a key's multiple versions spans two groups, the anchor key of the second group will correspond to an old version of the key.
-A search has to move backward to the previous group to retrieve the newest version of the key.
-To avoid this situation, we move the sequence forward to the second group by appending a few special run selectors as place holders to the end of the first group when constructing a REMIX.
-We also make sure that the group size is large enough to hold all the versions of a key ($D \ge R$).
-In this way, an anchor key always points to its newest version.
-Accordingly, a binary search in a target group needs to check and skip the old versions.
+If a key has multiple versions, these versions can span two segments.
+A search may have to check both the segments to retrieve the newest version of the key.
+To simplify searches in this scenario, we move all the versions of the key forward to the second segment by inserting special run selectors as placeholders in the first segment when constructing a REMIX.
+We also make sure that the maximum number of keys in a segment is equal to or greater than the number of runs indexed by a REMIX ($D \ge H$) so that every segment is large enough to hold all the versions of a key.

 To accommodate the special values mentioned above, each run selector in RemixDB occupies a byte.
-The highest bit is used to distinguish between new and old keys.
-A special value 127 (\texttt{0x7f}) represents a placeholder.
-In this way, RemixDB's run selector can manage up to 127 sorted runs (0 to 126), which is ample in practice.
+The eighth and seventh bits (\texttt{0x80} and \texttt{0x40}) of a run selector indicate an old version and a deleted key (a tombstone), respectively.
+A special value 63 (\texttt{0x3f}) represents a placeholder.
+In this way, RemixDB can manage up to 63 sorted runs (0 to 62) in each partition, which is sufficient in practice.